Definition and Example of a Real Estate Deposit Receipt

-- Date of deposit
+- The date of deposit

-- Amount of the deposit
+- The amount of the deposit

-- Copy of the original check
+- A copy of the original check

+If the real estate brokerage handles the deposit receipt, it will be entered into the broker's trust account.
 To deposit funds from a buyer into any other kind of trust account might be a violation of state law, and real estate brokers are not allowed to co-mingle funds.

 If it was paid by a third party on behalf of the borrower, the mortgage lender will require additional documentation.
 In turn, the mortgage lender will check the borrower's bank statement to make sure the money in the buyer's bank account was not recently deposited from an unknown source.